Quench-drive spectroscopy and high-harmonic generation in BCS superconductors: Quench-drive spectroscopy

-where the $\delta$-function is a manifestation of energy conservation, i.e. the the three photon frequencies $\omega_i$ have to sum up to the frequency $\omega$ of the induced current.\\ The susceptibility $\chi_{\rho\rho}$ in Eq.~(\ref{eqn:cur01}) enters with a functional dependence on the frequency variables $\omega_2+\omega_3$.
-In general the integration over these variables scrambles the resonance spectrum of $\chi_{\rho\rho}$ and no direct signature of collective modes can be recovered from $j(\omega)$.\\ Two approaches to circumvent this problem exist.
+where the $\delta$-function is a manifestation of energy conservation, i.e., the three photon frequencies $\omega_i$ have to sum up to the frequency $\omega$ of the induced current. \\ The susceptibility $\chi_{\rho\rho}$ in Eq.~(\ref{eqn:cur01}) enters with a functional dependence on the frequency variables $\omega_2+\omega_3$.
+In general, the integration over these variables scrambles the resonance spectrum of $\chi_{\rho\rho}$ and no direct signature of collective modes can be recovered from $j(\omega)$.\\ Two approaches to circumvent this problem exist.
 First, one may choose $A$ as a multicycle THz pulse of the form

-with $\tau \Omega \gg 1$ and $\Omega\sim\Delta$ such that it has a narrow frequency spectrum of width $\tau^{-1}$ centered around $\pm\Omega$.
-Then, the integration variables are constrained to $\omega_i\approx \pm\Omega$ and the susceptibilities are mostly evaluated at $\chi_{\rho\rho}(0)$ and $\chi_{\rho\rho}(\pm2\Omega)$ to yield the first or third harmonic, $j(\pm\Omega),j(\pm3\Omega)$.
-To map out the functional dependence of $\chi_{\rho\rho}$ one has to vary the driving frequency $\Omega$.
+with $\tau_d \omega_d \gg 1$ and $\omega_d\sim\Delta$ such that it has a narrow frequency spectrum of width $\tau_d^{-1}$ centered around $\pm\omega_d$.
+Then, the integration variables are constrained to $\omega_i\approx \pm\omega_d$ and the susceptibilities are mostly evaluated at $\chi_{\rho\rho}(0)$ and $\chi_{\rho\rho}(\pm2\omega_d)$ to yield the first or third harmonic, $j(\pm\omega_d),j(\pm3\omega_d)$.
+To map out the functional dependence of $\chi_{\rho\rho}$ one has to vary the driving frequency $\omega_d$.
 This, however, is not easily achievable experimentally.
-Instead, most current experiments fix the driving frequency $\Omega$ and instead attempt to shift the resonance energies contained in $\chi_{\rho\rho}$.
-For a superconducting mode, this is simply achieved by varying the temperature in the window $(0,T_C)$.
-The clear disadvantages of this method are that (1) knowledge of the temperature dependence of the resonances of $\chi_{\rho\rho}$ is required, (2) only modes above $2\Omega$ are visible, and (3) thermal broadening effects are substantial.
+Instead, most current experiments fix the driving frequency $\omega_d$ and instead attempt to shift the resonance energies contained in $\chi_{\rho\rho}$.
+For a superconducting mode, this is simply achieved by varying the temperature in the window $(0,T_c)$.
+The clear disadvantages of this method are that (1) knowledge of the temperature dependence of the resonances of $\chi_{\rho\rho}$ is required, (2) only modes above $2\omega_d$ are visible, and (3) thermal broadening effects are substantial.

 The second approach consists of pump-probe setup.
-Here, we consider a novel pump-probe setup where in addition a broadband quench pulse $A_q$, the multicycle drive pulse $A_d$ is utilized.
-The two pulses are delayed with respect to each other by $\Delta t$ yielding the total field $A(t)=A_q(t+\Delta t) + A_d(t)$.
+Here, we consider a novel pump-probe setup where in addition to a broadband quench pulse $A_q$, the multi-cycle drive pulse $A_d$ is utilized.
+The quench $A_q$ has the same form as Eq.~\eqref{eq:pulse_a}, but with $\tau_q \ll 1/\Delta$.
+Further details of the pulse shapes are given in Appendix~\ref{pulsesDetails}.
+The two pulses are delayed with respect to each other by $\Delta t$ yielding the total field $A(t)=A_q(t+\Delta t) + A_d(t)$ (see Fig.~\ref{AA2} and Fig.~\ref{pulses}).
 In frequency space, this results in a phase shift,